Instead of asking “who did it” and “how to punish them”...

 "Restorative justice saves time, money, and is not just another pipe dream solution for the real problems we face."

 RJ & Statistics That Don’t Lie

-In the United States, organizations can be found in every state that either are well established and showing strong evidence, or are getting to that point at exponential rates.
+In the United States, organizations can be found in every state that either is well established and showing strong evidence or are getting to that point at exponential rates.
 A movement is growing fast.

 “(In order) to have strong, cohesive communities it is important for all legitimate interests to be understood and addressed – and for those to be addressed in a voluntary, collaborative process, not through an adversarial legal rights process.
 Everyone must feel included, respected and served by the process and the solution.” –Kay Pranis

 Live Interview/Comments, May 15, 2013, Boulder, Colorado.
 State Restorative Justice Council Meeting.

 If you commit a crime, you incur a debt to society, you create an imbalance in the scales of justice.
 The only way to pay back the debt and re-balance the scales is to be given your just deserts.
 This is based upon the Roman, Justinian notion of “to each his due”.
 If you caused someone to suffer, you will be caused to suffer.
 If you have inflicted pain upon someone, pain will be inflicted upon you.
 Pain, suffering, isolation, deprivation, even death are often viewed as the only way to make right the wrong, the only way to pay back the debt and the only way to re-balance the scales.